 - Collapse or unconsciousness

 It did not take long before all workers suffer to some degree from DCS.
 It was noticed that the symptoms became milder or disappeared entirely while the worker was deep in the caissons.
 In the medical studies it was found that if they brought workers up slowly, fewer became ill, even less if they stopped for a few minutes on the way up.
-These doctors for the bridge building company’s were the first to bring light to the concept that we use for maximum assent rate and the principals of decompression diving.
-On a light note, the situation with the workers lead to the development of the term bends.
-In scuba slang we will hear someone say, “they got bent” or “be careful of the bends”.
+These doctors for the bridge-building company’s were the first to bring light to the concept that we use for maximum ascent rate and the principals of decompression diving.
+On a lighter note, the situation with the workers leads to the development of the term bends.
+In scuba slang, we will hear someone say, “they got bent” or “be careful of the bends”.
 Technically this applies to type I DCS.
-For the caisson workers, within a few minutes most were bent over in some degree of pain after their work shift ending.
-At the time there was an upper class fashion called the Grecian Bends.
+For the caisson workers, within a few minutes most were bent over in some degree of pain after their work shift ends.
+At the time there was an upper-class fashion called the Grecian Bends.
 The body position of the men in pain from their work was very similar to the body position of women wearing the Grecian Bends style.
 So the term was also applied to the workers.